ulfschneider/ulfschneider.github.io/_posts/blog/2013-03-26-self-organization.md

 > In a radical way one has to leave behind the idea that everything in the organization can be ruled and controlled [[Bendel 2006:2f]][bendel2006].

 One has to withstand the reflex of responding to uncertainty and ambiguity with ever new rules, forms and regulations.
-Instead one has to trust in self-organizational forces and the empowerment of employees to take local and autonomous decisions where needed.
+Instead one has to trust in self-organizational forces and the emancipation of employees to take local and autonomous decisions where needed.

 Still not all decisions are being taken autonomous on local levels.
 Self-organization can be accompanied with hierarchic structures.
 Lower levels build up higher levels and higher levels adapt with a slower pace.
 Lower levels will get their orientation from higher levels and not the other way around.
 In self-organizing systems impulse and input from lower levels will be integrated into decision processes.
 It is not the question, if centralized or decentralized decision patterns are better in self-organizing systems.
 Instead both patterns can be observed and are needed.